 Figure 4.
 The tuning fork vibrates back and forth.
 If we were to view this motion through a magnifying glass as we moved the fork through space, a sine wave would be produced.
 This wave can be evaluated to determine its displacement, speed or acceleration.

 If we were to look "straight on" to this sine wave shape, we would see a curve as shown on the bottom of Figure 4.
 In this example, we used specialized measurement instruments to measure the amplitude (value of "Y") as being 0.002 inches (2/1000 inch).
 We also were able to measure the length of time that it takes for the sine wave to complete one cycle (move from rest in one direction, then the other direction, and back to the rest position again), and found it to be 0.01 seconds (1/100 second).
-This time is known as the period.
+This time measurement is known as the wave's period.

-For sound waves, amplitude relates to the levels of maximum pressure fluctuations in the sound wave.
+For sound waves, the term amplitude relates to the levels of maximum pressure fluctuation in the sound wave.
 The base unit for sound pressure is the Pascal.
-One Pascal is equal to approximately 0.000145 pounds per square inch (PSI).
+One Pascal is equal to approximately 0.000145 pounds per square inch (PSI) of pressure.
 For example, a typical conversational voice generates approximately 0.063 Pascals of sound pressure.
 A whisper would generate 0.0011 Pascals, while a 747 jet during take-off could produce as much as 6,500 Pascals (0.95 PSI) of sound pressure.
 Using these pressure units to measure sound are somewhat unwieldy, since the human ear does not respond to sound pressure in a linear fashion.
 In other words, a sound pressure of 2 Pascals would not sound as twice as loud as a sound pressure of 1 Pascal.
 Thus, most practical measurements of sound levels use decibels as the units of measure.
 The decibel is a calculation based on taking the logarithm of the Pascal measurements, defined as:

 dB = 20 log10 (Sound Pressure measured in Pascals / .00002)

 The dB is used because it better corresponds to subjective human hearing response.
 Using these units, the typical conversation measures in at 70 decibels, the whisper is 35 decibels, and the 747 jet measures in at 170 decibels.
 The important thing to remember with decibels is that the subjective sound level doubles for each 10 decibel increase.
-In other words, 70 decibels sounds twice as loud as 60 decibels, 100 decibels sounds twice as loud as 90 decibels, etc. The use of A-weighted decibel measurements is more accurate for determining subjective sound levels because it takes the ear's frequency response characteristics into account.
+In other words, 70 decibels sounds twice as loud as 60 decibels, 100 decibels sounds twice as loud as 90 decibels, etc. The use of A-weighted decibel measurements is more accurate for determining subjective sound levels because it takes the human ear's frequency response characteristics into account.

 Harmonics are always caused by some amount of flexing (distortion) in the vibrating structure.
 That would include the flexibility in a piano string, a trumpeter's lips, or in the human voicebox.
-But when components in sound reproducing equipment flex, they tend to
+But when components used in sound reproducing equipment flex, they tend to

 A simple example of a complex waveform is seen in Figure 5.
 The upper plot shows a simple sine wave with a period of 0.002 seconds, or 500 Hertz.
 The second plot is a sine wave that completes 3 complete cycles in the same 0.002 seconds, so its period is .002/3 or 0.00067 seconds.
 This equates to a frequency of 1500 Hertz (3 times higher than the first plot).
 Thus, the second plot is the third harmonic of the first plot.
 If these two curves were combined, the complex waveform on the bottom would result.